 Second, Zechariah's life of faith (5-7).

-The period from 40 B.C. to 4 B.C. was a time when King Herod ruled Judea (5), and it was a time of tragedy for the people of Israel.
+The period from 40 BC to 4 BC was a time when King Herod ruled Judea (5), and it was a time of tragedy for the people of Israel.
 Herod was a puppet of the Roman Empire and an instrument of Satan.
 This Herod strangled his two sons, suspecting that they would be his possible political opponents.
 What was worse, when he heard that the King of the Jews had been born, he became fearful, not knowing that he was a spiritual king.
 So in an attempt to kill the baby Jesus, he ordered all the boys in Bethlehem and its vicinity who were two years old and under to be killed (Mt 2:16).
 "In the time of Herod," thus points to a period of tragedy in the history of Israel (16).
 The lamp of God seemed to have been extinguished.
 But it was not.
 There were still many devout people who were waiting for the coming of the Messiah.
 Among them, Zechariah and Elizabeth were a good example.
 Luke says they were upright before God.
 Why were they upright?
 Look at verse 6.
 "Both of them were upright in the sight of God, observing all the Lord's commandments and regulations blamelessly."
 In other words, they studied the Bible diligently.
 Humanly speaking, Zechariah and Elizabeth were very fatalistic people because they had no child in their old age (7).
 But they were not victimized by fatalism because they believed in God through regular Bible study.
 Second, they were upright before God because, not only did they study the Bible, but also they lived up to the teachings of the Bible.
 One medical doctor was the only one who completed all the Bible study material assigned to the Chicago UBF leaders.
 The doctor was happy.
 The other day fellowship leaders were invited to a Christmas dinner.
-The doctor said, "I really want to take my wife to the dinner."
-So his wife was the only one among wives invited to the dinner.
-They were sitting side by side and looking at each other, smiling.
+The doctor said, "I really want to bring my wife to the dinner."
+So his wife was invited to the dinner.

 What then is the key point of the law of God?
 It is to love God wholeheartedly and to love our neighbor as ourself (Mk 12:30-31).
-Zechariah and Elizabeth loved God and they loved their neighbors in that dark generation.
+Zechariah and Elizabeth loved

+God and they loved their neighbors in that dark generation.
 The townspeople may have said, "They have no fun, not even a goat."
-But the townspeople really liked Zechariah and Elizabeth as their parents.
+But they really liked Zechariah and Elizabeth as their parents.
 Zechariah and Elizabeth were happy all the time because they had God in their hearts.
 The townspeople were happy whenever they saw Zechariah and Elizabeth.
 Compared with the great military power of the Roman Empire, these two old persons' life of faith seemed to be unimportant.
 But to God, these two old persons' life of faith was more powerful than the military power of Rome.
 And they were the lamp of God, and the whole church of God.